• Skip to main content

 HubSpot Consultant

-They weren’t so great in the beginning, but they are getting better and better the more I’ve used them.
+They weren’t so great at first, but they’ve gotten better and better the more I’ve used them.
 The really cool thing about the HubSpot AI is that it learns from your own CRM.
-So it’s the same brain as ChatGPT — it has a lot of the same capabilities — but it learns from your CRM data, from your content, from everything in your portal.
+So it’s the same brain as ChatGPT—it has many of the same capabilities—but it learns from your CRM data, your content, and everything in your portal.

 Carrie Gallagher